‘Most lively attending’

 With more than 15 years of practice and teaching at Hurley Medical Center, Dr. Onwuzurike is a favorite among both her patients and residents.
 A vibrant, energetic and approachable pediatrician, Dr. Onwuzurike is a captivating teacher, both at the bedside and during conference.

-“She is the most lively attending in our department,” says Bhavna Vaniawala MD, a chief pediatric resident at Hurley.
+“She is the most lively attending in our department,” says Bhavna Vaniawala MD, a former chief pediatric resident at Hurley.
 “Rounding with her is fun with learning.
 She does it so beautifully.”

 Dr. Onwuzurike’s academic interests include research projects on thrombocytopenic purpura and sickle cell disease, and as a member of the Children’s Oncology Group, she’s involved with the nation’s cutting edge Phase 3 therapeutic protocols for childhood cancer.
 Perhaps most of all, though, she enjoys mentoring residents and students on caring for young oncology and hematology patients.
 What do the students and doctors in training learn from working with her?